InterregCE/Jems_V10.0.1_build/readme.md

  - use the following environment variables to control
    - `AUDIT_ENABLED=false` to enable/disable logging into elastic search
    - `MAIL_ENABLED=false` to enable/disable sending mail notifications
+   - `REGISTRATION_SERVER_URL` to specify the url to which the email link should redirect to

 application.yaml can be added to root of the full executable jems-server.jar the properties specified will override the default ones within resources/application.yaml